iTzAlver/BaseNet-API/README.md

 1. Reworked ``BaseNetDatabase`` for minor bug fixing.
 2. Added the ``BaseNetFeeder`` Class to generate dynamic ``BaseNetDatabase``s.
 3. Jupyter tutorials.
+4. Added the ``BaseNetDeployment`` Class to deploy scalable Machine Learning models (in alpha, do not use until 3.0).

 ## Basic and fast usage